Group-6-Software-Development/Data-Handling-and-Machine-Learning/README.md

-## Data Handling and Machine Learning course which is the part of the Software Engineering Curriculum in Metropolia UAS.
+# Data Handling and Machine Learning

-There wil be 2 folders, one for group home assignments and another for practice work assignment.
+Software Development - Data Handling and Machine Learning Course - JupyterNotebook Codes and Scripts for Data Analysis and Visualization